fa7ad/fa7ad.github.io/data/posts/04_fp-trials-tribulations.md

 ## Problem #1

-If you have been writing functional code, or even just trying to avoid mutations and side-effects, you probably ended up writing something like this
+If you have been writing functional code, or even just trying to avoid mutations and side effects, you probably ended up writing something like this

 ```javascript
 const data = {